 C3 - Recommendations for improvement or advisories for improvement are given.

-To comply with your duty of care obligations, under the 1989 Electricity at Work Regulations Act, it is recommended that EICR routine checks are conducted on an annual basis as part of the regular electrical PAT testing and fire safety services which phs Compliance is able to provide.
+To comply with your duty of care obligations, under the Electrical work regulations 1989, it is recommended that EICR routine checks are conducted on an annual basis as part of the regular electrical PAT testing and fire safety services which phs Compliance is able to provide.
 The maximum period between inspections should be no longer than 3-5 years depending on industry.

-Sometimes referred to as Fixed Wire Inspection and Test, an Electrical Installation Condition Report (EICR) is a legal requirement for every UK workplace or building as stipulated in the 1989 Electricity at Work Regulations.
-It is also recommended by British Standards BS 7671 2008 (Regulation 135.1) that every electrical installation is subjected to regular inspection and testing.
+Sometimes referred to as Fixed Wire Inspection and Test, an Electrical Installation Condition Report (EICR) is a legal requirement for every UK workplace or building as stipulated in the Electrical work regulations 1989.
+It is also recommended by British Standards BS 7671 18th Edition (Regulation 135.1) that every electrical installation is subjected to regular inspection and testing.

 All electrical installations must meet the wiring regulations as laid out by the IET (Institution of Engineering and Technology) which has the same status as British Standards.

-Irrespective of the age of the installation, in order to ensure compliance with the Electricity at Work Regulations (1989), all electrical installations need to be maintained in a safe condition and must be inspected and tested by a qualified person, such as phs Compliance electrical engineers.
+Irrespective of the age of the installation, in order to ensure compliance with the Electrical work regulations 1989, all electrical installations need to be maintained in a safe condition and must be inspected and tested by a qualified person, such as phs Compliance electrical engineers.